 - The code that governs how these data transfers occur;

 - All relevant business data being generated and stored in the application;

 - The code that protects stored data;

-As part of any leading CISO’s job description, mapping out and reducing the attack surface is critical in the 21st century to prevent hacks and liability.
-Enterprises are becoming more reliant on software and data each year; protecting those assets is essential not only for its value as intellectual or proprietary property, but also to mitigate data breaches and cyber attacks which can cost a company millions of dollars.
+As part of any leading CISO’s job description, collecting data, mapping out and reducing the attack surface is critical in the 21st century to prevent hacks and liability.
+Enterprises are becoming more reliant on software and data each year; keeping a software environment and network secure is essential not only for its value as intellectual or proprietary property but also to mitigate data breaches and cyber attacks which can cost a company millions of dollars.

 Attack Surface Reduction

 Reducing the attack surface means reducing the likelihood of your software systems being compromised.
 Many steps can be taken to minimize the attack surface.
 Any activity which reduces the number of vulnerabilities in a system could be considered attack surface reduction.

 For example, it’s common practice for attack surface reduction to eliminate code redundancies and unnecessary complexity within an application’s architecture.
 Following principles set forth by lean software development methodology and Occam’s Razor, the simplest code version with the least amount of assumptions is usually the one with the smallest attack surface.